 Nathaniel Hanson

-Dr. Nathaniel Hanson is a technical staff member in the Humanitarian Assistance and Disaster Relief (HADR) Systems Group at MIT Lincoln Laboratory.
-He holds a BS degree in computer engineering from the University of Notre Dame, an MS degree in computer science from Boston University, and a PhD degree in computer engineering from Northeastern University’s Institute for Experiential Robotics.
+Dr. Nathaniel Hanson is a technical staff member of the Human Resilience Technology Group at MIT Lincoln Laboratory.
+He holds a BS degree in computer engineering from the University of Notre Dame, an MS degree in computer science from Boston University, and a PhD in computer engineering from Northeastern University's Institute for Experiential Robotics.
+His doctoral research focused on leveraging hyperspectral imaging and near-infrared spectroscopy for robot-centric terrain understanding and object manipulation.